 However, this incredible nutrition and quality come at a high cost, with air-dried pet food being some of the most costly available.

 Some cat owners choose to combat this by supplementing a diet of Ziwi Peak air-dried food with fresh ingredients, while others are satisfied to splash out and only feed their cats this high-quality lamb.

-The Legacy range provides some of the best nutrition of any Horizon products coming in at 81% animal-based ingredients.
+However, the Legacy range from Horizon stands out and provides some of the best nutrition of any Horizon product coming in at 81% animal-based ingredients.